C2DH/ranketwo/_assignments/transformation/03-metamorphtransform.en.md

 As mentioned, Ovid’s Metamorphoses has had a significant impact on Western culture, especially within the art world.
 While themes and scenes from the Metamorphoses can be found in literally hundreds of paintings all over the globe, here we will examine several which are the most well-known.

--Contextualise two of the paintings in the table below by researching the title of the work, the painter, and the year(s) it was painted in and put the information (as well as a link to the image) in the second column.
+- Contextualise two of the paintings in the table below by researching the title of the work, the painter, and the year(s) it was painted in and put the information (as well as a link to the image) in the second column.
 You can use a reverse image search service such as Google Search by Image or Tineye, or you can try to describe the image using the usual keyword search on a search engine of your choice.
 To use reverse image search, make a screenshot of the images you have chosen, and upload them in the search box.

 - Next, describe in your own words the myth being depicted in the painting.
 Then, find the corresponding passage about the mythological figures that is depicted in the painting in this [online version of the Metamorphoses](https://ovid.lib.virginia.edu/trans/Ovhome.htm) hosted by the University of Virginia in the USA and paste it in the table with its corresponding link, in size 8 font.
 Take into account that the spelling of the names may vary and that the online version of Ovid’s poem contains an [alphabetical index of all the names used](https://ovid.lib.virginia.edu/trans/MetindexA.htm).